androidmoney/anMoney-Localizable-Data/README.md

 What do you get if you help:

-- A free license to the PRO version of anMOney (you will be refunded via PayPal)
+- A free license to the PRO version of anMoney (you will be refunded via PayPal)
 - Your name in the credits

 Your help is appreciated.